zivid/zivid-csharp-samples/README.md

 Studio](https://support.zivid.com/latest/api-reference/samples/csharp/build-c-sharp-samples-using-visual-studio.html).

-Some of the samples depend on external libraries, in particular `YamlDotNet` and `MathNet.Numerics`.
+Some of the samples depend on external libraries, in particular `MathNet.Numerics`.
 These libraries will be installed automatically through NuGet when building the sample.

 ## Support